Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Learn about web vulnerabilities beyond the OWASP Top Ten and how to avoid them
+- Identify web vulnerabilities beyond the OWASP Top Ten and learn how to avoid them

-- Gain proficiency in using various security features of the Java development environment
+- Learn to utilize various security features within the Java development environment

 - Identify typical coding mistakes and learn how to prevent them

-- Access sources and further readings on secure coding practices
+- Access sources and further reading on secure coding practices

 Audience